jalgoarena/jalgoarena.github.io/hugo/content/blog/microservices.md

 ### Gaps

-There is still lots of work to do within JAlgoArena to make existing microservices close to the proposed definition.
+There is still lots of work to do within JAlgoArena to make existing microservices close to above definition.

 The biggest challenges are:

 - microservices (or some of them) are still too big
+- UI should not contain any business logic
 - much of communication (queries) is synchronous
-- I'm using REST everywhere, but for internal microservices communication gRPC as example can be better solution to match the desired microservices definition (lightweight asynchronous communication, programming language agnostic).
+- I'm using REST everywhere for queries, but for internal microservices communication gRPC as example can be better solution to match the desired microservices definition (lightweight asynchronous communication, programming language agnostic).